The role of the Doctor in Doctor Who has to date been played by 13 actors.

 No one involved in the making of the show could have saved it at that point.
 Not John Nathan Turner, not Andrew Cartmel and certainly not the actor playing the Doctor.
 The BBC had made up their minds and that was that.

-Thus all those involved in the making of the show could do was make sure that it could finish on a dignified note and fortunately in most people’s eyes they succeeded.
+All those involved in the making of the show could do was make sure that it would finish on a dignified note and fortunately in most people’s eyes they succeeded.

 Sylvester McCoy brought the mystery back to the character of the Doctor.
 For the first time in decades McCoy actually made us ask the question “Doctor Who?”.